Thank you for your interest in joining King Alfred’s.

 Our aim is that every parent or guardian of a child living in the catchment area who has applied for a place in the normal admission round receives an offer of a place at our Academy.

-The catchment area for King Alfred’s Academy can be found via the link below, although as a very successful Academy we increasingly taking students from out of catchment.
+The catchment area for King Alfred’s Academy can be found via the link below.
+This includes the primary schools listed below, although as a very successful Academy we are increasingly taking students from out of catchment.